ibm-cloud-docs/databases-for-postgresql/getting-started.md

 {: #provision_instance_tf}
 {: terraform}

 Use Terraform to manage your infrastructure through the [`ibm_database` Resource for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.
+Alternatively, you can use Terraform IBM Modules to manage your infrastructure through [Terraform IBM Modules for {{site.data.keyword.databases-for-postgresql}}](https://registry.terraform.io/modules/terraform-ibm-modules/icd-postgresql/ibm/latest){: external}.

 ### Using APIs
 {: #using_apis}